ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 - Mobile menu reflects this change

 ### Target Audience Micro-copy
-- Added to "What I Do" section on home page: "Specialized solutions for High-Growth Startups and SMBs looking to automate operations."
+- Added to "What I Do" section on home page: "Practical automation for startups and small businesses."
 - Added to "Services" page: "Practical AI and automation for startups and small businesses."

 ### New Sections Added